liijunwei/practice/makefile/README.md

 + The commands start with a **tab** character, not spaces.
 + The prerequisites are also file names, separated by spaces.
 These files need to exist before the commands for the target are run.
 These are also called dependencies

++ The first target is the default target